 The incidence of mental illness is significantly higher in the offender population than in the general population.
 Offenders may have a previous history of mental illness or they may be diagnosed with a mental illness during their incarceration.
-Rotations specifically focused on working with offenders with mental health problems may occur in several settings.
-First, all incoming offenders undergo a mental health assessment at the time of their incarceration; the Joyceville Assessment Unit provides in-depth psychological assessments for those offenders with a history of mental health problems or who present with current mental health issues.
-Second, there is the opportunity to work in the specialized mental health units in some institutions or the specialized psychiatric hospital within CSC.
+Most of these offenders are managed within their home institutions as part of the normal clinical responsibilities of the institutional psychology staff (and thus all interns provide services to a range of offenders with mental health needs).
+However, there are also focussed and specialized intermediate level mental health units (HIICU) in some institutions (Millhaven, Collins Bay, Bath) as well as the specialized psychiatric hospital within CSC (the Regional Treatment Centre).
 In these settings, more extensive mental health interventions occur with offenders with serious mental illnesses.
+This may include diagnostic assessments, short and longer term psychotherapy and counselling, group work addressing issues such as "understanding illness" and medication management, behavioural interventions, and other interventions appropriate to a more severely ill population.